Esprit Holdings

-Esprit Holdings Limited (思捷環球控股有限公司) is a global publicly traded retail company incorporated in Bermuda, with headquarters in North Point, Hong Kong, and further major locations in Ratingen, Germany; Amsterdam, Netherlands; and New York City.
+Esprit Holdings Limited (思捷環球控股有限公司) is a global, publicly traded retail company incorporated in Bermuda, with headquarters in North Point, Hong Kong.
+It also maintains major locations in Ratingen, Germany; Amsterdam, Netherlands; and New York City.
 The company offers an assortment of clothing, accessories, footwear, jewelry, and housewares under the Esprit label.

-Esprit operates in more than 30 markets in Europe, Asia and America.
+Esprit operates in more than 30 markets in Europe, Asia, and America.
 It has about 20 partner stores in Southeast Asia and about 50 in Latin America.
 In Europe, the brand has 160 retail stores and approximately 400 franchise stores.
-They also have two pop-up stores in the United States in Los Angeles and New York.
+It also has two pop-up stores in the United States, located in Los Angeles and New York.

 History

 Early years

-Founded in 1968, Esprit was the first clothing line established by Susie and Doug Tompkins (also co-founders of The North Face) and was initially sold out of a VW bus, with the Tompkins' San Francisco-based apartment serving as the brand’s headquarters.
+Founded in 1968, Esprit was the first clothes line established by Susie and Doug Tompkins (also co-founders of The North Face).
+It initially sold out of a VW bus, with the Tompkinses' San Francisco apartment serving as the brand's headquarters.

-In 1979, Esprit brought on graphic designer John Casado—who designed the branding trademark of the first Macintosh computer—to develop and design the brand’s stencil-effect logo.
+In 1979, Esprit brought on graphic designer John Casado—who designed the branding trademark of the first Macintosh computer—to develop the brand's stencil-effect logo.

-In 1985, the brand debuted its legendary "Real People Campaign," photographed by photographer Oliviero Toscani and featuring Esprit employees, architects, and designers, among them Ettore Sottsass, the Italian architect and founder of the Memphis Group.
-Sottsass was also commissioned to build Esprit’s European headquarters in Düsseldorf, Germany, as well as set the visual direction for the brand’s retail stores.
+In 1985, the brand debuted its legendary "Real People Campaign."
+Photographed by Oliviero Toscani, it featured Esprit employees, architects, and designers, including Ettore Sottsass, the Italian architect and founder of the Memphis Group.
+Sottsass was also commissioned to build Esprit's European headquarters in Düsseldorf, Germany, and set the visual direction for the brand's retail stores.
 Other noteworthy architects and designers who contributed to the Esprit brand include Antonio Citterio and Norman Foster.

 Transitional period

 Throughout the late 1990s and into the 2000s, Esprit experienced significant and rapid financial growth in multiple markets outside of the United States.
-At its highest point, Esprit Holdings’ market capitalization was over US$20 billion.
-Since the 2008 financial crisis, Esprit Holdings has faced a series of financial and market-share setbacks.
-With the onset of the COVID-19 pandemic, Esprit gradually closed all stores in China, Taiwan, Singapore, Hong Kong, Malaysia, and Macau.
+At its highest point, Esprit Holdings’ market capitalization exceeded US$20 billion.
+Since the 2008 financial crisis, the company has faced a series of financial and market-share setbacks.
+With the onset of the COVID-19 pandemic, Esprit gradually closed all stores in China, Taiwan, Singapore, Hong Kong, Malaysia, and Macau, with Singapore being the first to shut down on 7 April 2020.